|

 The first postwar expansion of the "L" system (that was not a line started before the war, a replacement for an existing line, or the resumption of a previous service) came in the form of two lines built in the medians of expressways, a form first pioneered in Chicago on the Congress Line.
 The Kennedy project was an extension of the Milwaukee Line on the Northwest Side.
 This project, along the entirely new Dan Ryan Line on the city's South Side and a short 0.25 mile extension of the Englewood branch from Loomis to Ashland/63rd, were funded in part by a $195 million general public works bond issue passed by the general assembly in 1966.
 The cost of the Kennedy and Dan Ryan projects amounted to $113 million before their completion.

-The Kennedy Line, constructed between 1967 and 1970, was the second of the of the two Kennedy and Dan Ryan projects to open.
+The Kennedy Line, constructed between 1967 and 1970, was the second of the two projects -- the Kennedy and Dan Ryan -- to open.
 The two lines were under design and construction together, and although the Kennedy's end-to-end length is shorter than that of the Dan Ryan, it included more complicated and time-consuming subway construction.
 The Kennedy Line extends 5.2 miles northwest of the Milwaukee Elevated's former terminal at Logan Square.
 The extension actually branches off the Milwaukee Elevated at Sacramento Avenue, south of the Logan Square terminal (which was abandoned as a result) and enters a new subway underneath Milwaukee Avenue.
 The subway turns north under Kimball Avenue (3400W) and crosses under the eastbound lanes of the John F. Kennedy Expressway at School Street (3300N).
 Here, the line ascends to the surface and continues northwest another four miles in the median of the Kennedy Expressway to the terminal at Jefferson Park (5400N).

 The success (in terms of increased ridership, at least) of the Kennedy Extension of the old Milwaukee "L" line to Jefferson Park convinced the CTA that it was worth going through with their plan to continue the line to O'Hare International Airport on the far Northwest Side of the city.
 The extension was undertaken in the early 1980s and opened as far as River Road (now Rosemont station) on February 27, 1983 and to its final terminus at O'Hare on September 3, 1984.